google/python-card-framework/README.md

 ## Intention

-In order to generate or send messages from a chat application to the user, the messages ust be formed of valid JSON objects.
+In order to generate or send messages from a chat application to the user, the messages must be formed of valid JSON objects.
 In the event that the message is malformed, a simple 'Chat App not responding' message is returned.
 This leads to the developer having to insert large blocks of JSON in their Python code, much of which is boiler-plate and can easily lead to hard to find cut and paste